kushtrimh/zana/services/zana_lambda/README.md

 ### Required

-- `ZANA_ENV`, environment that is used on AWS Parameter Store queries as the `label` to provide support for same parameters on multiple environments.
+- `ZANA_ENV`, environment that is used on AWS Parameter Store queries as part of the key, to provide support for same parameters on multiple environments.

 ### Set automatically AWS Lambda runtime
 - `AWS_SESSION_TOKEN`, token used to access AWS Parameter Store.